-For a discussion of factors that could cause actual results to differ from those contained in forward-looking statements, see the discussions under the heading "Risk Factors" in Item 1A of Part I of our Form 10-K for the period ended September 30, 2016, located on our website and filed with the SEC.
+For a discussion of factors that could cause actual results to differ from those contained in forward-looking statements, see the discussions under the heading "Risk Factors" in Item 1A of Part I of our Form 10-K for the period ended September 30, 2016, and in Part II, Item 1A of Hillenbrand's Form 10-Q for the quarter ended December 31, 2016, located on our website and filed with the SEC.
 We assume no obligation to update or revise any forward-looking statements.